EXCLUSIVE-Bain Capital seeks to raise $4 bln for new global special situations fund - sources

 A string of investors, including Oaktree Capital Management and MidOcean Partners, have been marketing new special situations funds since last year, targeting troubled industries and credit-strained companies, according to PitchBook.

-In April, Diameter Capital closed a $2.2 billion special situations debt fund, which data provider Prequin at the time said was the largest of its kind so far this year.
+In April, Diameter Capital closed a $2.2 billion special situations debt fund, which data provider Preqin at the time said was the largest of its kind so far this year.

-Globally, Bain Capital currently has $16 billion of assets under management as part of its special situations strategy.
+Globally, Bain Capital’s special situations strategy has $16 billion of assets under management.

 Since the launch of the strategy in 2002, Bain Capital Special Situations has invested over $28 billion in more than 850 deals across North America, Europe, and Asia Pacific, according to its website.